rushmiithasri/rushmiithasri/README.md

 - 👋 Hi, I’m @rushmiithasri
-- 👀 I’m interested in Data Engineer
+- 👀 I’m interested in SDE
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rushmithasri1997@gmail.com